 NO: If your washing machine is still in the exact same place as it was when you filled it, balance problems are unlikely and it may suggest a problem with internal motors.

-2. Is the machine stable on the floor when you give it a gentle nudge?
+2. Is the machine stable when you nudge it?

 YES: If all four feet of the washing machine are firmly on the ground, it’s a good idea to inspect inside the drum for obvious issues before calling a professional.